Hauh4444/Auction-House/README.md

 1. In a terminal, change to the `flask-server` directory.
 2. Run the `python -m venv .venv` command to install a virtual environment.
 3. Run the `.venv/Scripts/activate` command to activate the virtual environment.
-4. Run the `pip install flask flask-cors flask-login flask-session flask-limiter python-dotenv APScheduler sendgrid pytest` command to install the necessary dependencies.
+4. Run the `pip install flask flask-cors flask-login flask-session flask-limiter flask-socketio python-dotenv APScheduler sendgrid pyjwt pytest` command to install the necessary dependencies.

 ## Usage